fponcz/GravTrails/README.md

 # GravTrails Engine

-GravTrails Engine is a real-time interactive 2D gravity simulation written in C++ using SDL2.
+GravTrails Engine is a real-time interactive 2D gravity simulation app written in C++ using SDL2.
 It visualizes orbital motion with trails.

 You can explore both single-star and binary-star systems, tweak parameters like mass and time scale, and generate new random planetary systems.